Addiction Relapse Prevention: Virtual Treatment that Meets You Where You Are

 Experienced practitioners know that prompt outreach for clinical guidance can prevent setbacks in addiction therapy online.
 Act quickly if you notice:

-The American Society of Addiction Medicine makes clear: telehealth is recommended for substance use disorder only when robust clinical oversight and safety measures are in place6.
+The American Society of Addiction Medicine makes clear: telehealth is recommended for substance use disorder only when robust clinical oversight and safety measures are in place.6

 Ethical practice in addiction therapy online calls for transparent boundaries, proactive data security, and strict respect for patient privacy—especially when digital sessions take place in imperfect home environments.